kubeshop/tracetest/docs/docs/concepts/ad-hoc-testing.md

 # Ad-hoc Testing

-This page showcases use-cases for undefined variables and how to enable ad-hoc testing by utilizing environments and undefined variabled.
+This page showcases use-cases for undefined variables and how to enable ad-hoc testing by utilizing variable sets and undefined variables.

 :::tip
 [Check out how to configure ad-hoc testing with undefined variables with the **Web UI** here.](../web-ui/undefined-variables.md)